hanslhansl/loop-to-constant/README.md

 These (nested) loops have in common that they are the programmatic representation of mathematical sums.
 This project aims at finding closed form solutions to loops of this kind, that is, transforming them into code without any loops.
 ## How it works
-The examples above (except the last one) consist of 3 types of expressions: for loops, if statements and summands.
-The goal is to eliminate all for loops.
+The examples above (except the last one) consist of 3 types of expressions: for-loops, if statements and summands.
+The goal is to eliminate all for-loops.
 If we find universal transformation rules for these 3 types of expressions we can let a computer do the rest.
-#### Transforming a for loop over an arithmetic expression
+#### Transforming a for-loop over an arithmetic expression
 As mentioned above this project's goal isn't to reinvent the wheel.
 Instead, it uses [Sympy](https://www.sympy.org/en/index.html), a Python library for symbolic mathematics, to solve these problems.

-[Sympy](https://www.sympy.org/en/index.html) can transform for loops over an arithmetic expression.
+[Sympy](https://www.sympy.org/en/index.html) can transform for-loops over an arithmetic expression.
 What if there is an if statement inbetween though?
-#### Merging an if statement into a for loop
+#### Merging an if statement into a for-loop
 ```Python
 for i in range(a, b):
     if c < i: